Magna International Facility Emissions Challenge

 Challenge Background

-Magna International aims to achieve net zero carbon emissions by 2050.
-A significant portion of Scope 1 facility emissions arises from make-up air units required to compensate for ventilation losses in manufacturing facilities.
+Magna International aims to achieve net-zero carbon emissions by 2050.
+A significant portion of Scope 1 facility emissions originates from make-up air units, which are required to compensate for ventilation losses in manufacturing facilities.
 These systems currently exhaust conditioned air, resulting in substantial energy loss and increased emissions.
-Magna seeks innovative solutions to reduce Scope 1 facility emissions that work with minimal impact to existing processes.
+Magna sought innovative solutions to reduce Scope 1 facility emissions that have minimal impact on existing processes.

 Potential approaches included energy recovery systems, alternate fuels, efficient ventilation, heat pumps, or other solutions that address these challenges with minimal capital investment.